SpikePingpong: Spike Vision-based Fast-Slow Pingpong Robot System: Method

 \section{Method}

-In this section, we present our robotic table tennis framework SpikePingpong, consisting of three integrated components as shown in Figure~\ref{fig：pipline}.
-First, we employ a physics-based trajectory prediction system using a low-frequency RGB-D camera to estimate the ball's initial hittable position.
-Second, we introduce SONIC (Spike-Oriented Neural Improvement Calibrator), which leverages neuromorphic vision to refine hittable position predictions by compensating for real-world physical effects.
-Finally, our IMPACT (Imitation-based Motion Planning And Control Technology) module generates strategic hitting motions based on visual input and landing information, enabling tactical control over return placement.
-This pipeline progresses from basic trajectory estimation to precise interception and strategic gameplay execution.
+In this section, we present our robotic table tennis framework \textbf{\textit{SpikePingpong}}, consisting of two integrated components as shown in Figure~\ref{fig:pipeline}.
+Our approach features a Fast-Slow system for perception: System 1 employs physics-based trajectory prediction using an RGB-D camera for rapid ball detection, while System 2 leverages a high-frequency spike camera to refine predictions by compensating for real-world physical effects.
+For action generation, our Imitation-based Motion Planning And Control Technology (IMPACT) module generates strategic hitting motions through imitation learning, enabling tactical control over return placement.